picocode1/LUA/readme.md

 [GAMESENSE] - PanoramaButton.lua
 	This lua will show a button at main menu to run commands or to join a server.

+[GAMESENSE] - Autoload.lua
+	Will load your config automatically on startup
 ```